 Mount Meru Trekking – Climbing Kilimanjaro’s Little Brother

-The steep slopes mean that Mount Meru trekking is far from easy, and with the added distraction of the altitude, the trek becomes even more challenging.
+Mount Meru trekking is difficult due to the steep slopes, and with the distraction of altitude, the climb becomes much more difficult.

 Mount Meru Trekking Tours

-The trek to the top of Mount Meru takes 3 to 4 days, and with our two trekking options you can decide whether you would like to tackle Meru at a fast or slightly slower pace.
+The trip to the summit of Mount Meru takes 3 to 4 days, and you may choose between two hiking alternatives to tackle Meru at a faster or somewhat slower pace.

-The climb to the top of this volcano is a fantastic one that leads us through many different vegetation zones: from grasslands to thick and lush green rainforest, heath and moorland along the knife edge of the crater rim, and alpine desert.
+The ascent to the summit of this volcano is spectacular, taking us through various plant zones, including meadows, deep and lush green rainforest, heath and moorland around the crater rim, and the alpine desert.

-As Mount Meru trekking is often used as a way of acclimatising and warming up for the challenging trek up Mount Kilimanjaro, we are pleased to offer combination treks of both Mount Kilimanjaro and Mount Meru.
-Whether you choose to trek Mount Meru on its own or in combination with Kilimanjaro, Meru will enthral with it stunning vistas of its surroundings and views of its big brother, Mount Kilimanjaro, to the east, whether you trek it alone or in conjunction with Kilimanjaro.
+Because Mount Meru hiking is frequently used to acclimate and warm up for the hard trip up Mount Kilimanjaro, we are glad to offer Mount Kilimanjaro and Mount Meru combined excursions.
+Mount Meru will enthral you with its spectacular panoramas of its surrounds and views of its big brother, Mount Kilimanjaro, to the east, whether you trek it alone or in conjunction with Kilimanjaro.